 Evidence of acts to conceal income and financial information, combined with a taxpayer’s failure to pursue knowledge of further reporting requirements as suggested on Schedule B, provide a sufficient basis to establish willfulness blindness.

-The takeaway from this case is that a “willfulness” in the FBAR context includes not only knowing FBAR violations, but also willful blindness.
+The takeaway from this case is that “willfulness” in the FBAR context includes not only knowing FBAR violations, but also willful blindness.

 U.S. v.
 McBride

 In U.S. v.
 McBride, 908 F.Supp.
 2d 1186 (D.C.
 Utah, 2012), the government brought suit to collect a civil penalty assessed against McBride for his willful failure to report his interest in four foreign bank accounts for tax periods 2000 and 2001.